solo-fsw/eprime_package_markers/README.md

 To obtain the most accurate timing of a marker (i.e. the marker is sent as closely near the actual event of interest as possible), it is advised to make use of the SendMarkerTaskEvent routine.
 With this routine, a marker can be sent at the on- or offset of an object.

 ### Using Multiple Marker Devices
 It is not possible to use the Marker package with multiple marker devices, only one marker device can be used with this package.
-A sample task on how multiple marker devices can be controlled without the Markers package, including explanation can be found in the Samples folder.
+A sample task on how multiple marker devices can be controlled without the Markers package, including explanation can be found in the [Samples folder]([url](https://github.com/solo-fsw/eprime_package_markers/tree/main/Samples)).

 ## Timing Test
 Timing of the E-Prime markers package was tested by comparing the onset and offset of pulses sent with the markers package to the UsbParMarker, with the onset and offset of pulses sent to the LPT port.
 Both signals were recorded with BIOPAC AcqKnowledge (LPT with Digital input, UsbParMarker in Analog channel 1).